la2050/archive/_projects/2016/ignite22-a-tech-expo-and-collaborative-experience-celebrating-innovations-shaping-the-22nd-century.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  IGNITE22 brings together, in a collaborative environment, the entrepreneurial community, industry partners, academic institutions, and other stakeholders and supporting organizations, for an event that showcases technology that will impact our lives into the 22nd Century.
+IGNITE22 will inspire innovation and creativity in entrepreneurship and STEM programs while supporting the region’s technology hubs.
+With a single accord, we will celebrate the future.
 project_impact: >-
   ["Manufacturing activity","Federal research grant funding","Gini
   coefficient","Jobs per capita","Measures of cultural and global economic